A Fun Finger Play to learn

-Things to do in October
+Things to do in Winter

 We offer ideas and suggestions for fun, healthy, low cost activities that can entertain and engage your whole family!
 Many of the ideas below can become family traditions and habits that your family will ask for again and again!

-~ If you have a yard, then you have fall yard chores to do.
+~ If you have a yard, then you have yard chores to do.
 Let your little ones help out.
-Child-sized rakes can be found at many local big box stores and even at local nurseries.
+Child-sized tools can be found at many local big box stores and even at local nurseries.
 Always remember how nice it is to feel like you are helping and let your children learn that feel-good feeling by helping you do real work.

 Play and Activities for Rainy Days